acmiyaguchi/iyse4620-birdcall-distributions/app/src/lib/docs/FrontMatter.md

 Last Modified: {buildTime}

 This website demonstrates the results of building birdcall distribution maps with Bayesian modeling methods.
-The project was completed for the [IYSE 6420: Bayesian Statistics](https://omscs.gatech.edu/isye-6420-bayesian-statistics) course as part of my Fall 2022 semester in Georgia Tech's [OMSCS](https://omscs.gatech.edu/) program.
+I completed this project for the [IYSE 6420: Bayesian Statistics](https://omscs.gatech.edu/isye-6420-bayesian-statistics) course as part of my Fall 2022 semester in Georgia Tech's [OMSCS](https://omscs.gatech.edu/) program.
 See the [project report] and source on [GitHub] for more details.

-We use the geographic metadata from the [BirdCLEF 2022](https://www.kaggle.com/c/birdclef-2022) competition dataset to build a map that shows where birdcall recordings were made.
+We use the geographic metadata from the [BirdCLEF 2022](https://www.kaggle.com/c/birdclef-2022) competition dataset to build a map to show the location of birdcall recordings.
 We fit the data to a Poisson [Generalized Linear Model (GLM)][glm] to estimate covariate or random effects.

 <button on:click={() => show = !show}>